don't judge a book...

 You know that phrase, don't judge a book by its cover?

 Quite literally one of the best books I ever read "The Dynamic Laws of Prosperity" by Catherine Ponder had the most awful, unattractive, uninspiring cover (sorry Ms Ponder!)
 I have ever seen.
-But I read it because it came recommended to me by a trusted friend.
+However, I read it because it came recommended to me by a trusted friend.

 Had I been in a bookshop browsing and come across the book and judged it by its cover, I would never have bought it in a month of Sundays.
-And, as a result, missed out one some great insights and advice.
+And, as a result, would have missed out one some great insights and advice.

 It's the same when we come to people.
 The outside cover does not always accurately convey the inward journey.